Joe Neglia

 Profile

 Joe Neglia teaches Electronics Technology at Mesa Community College and is a registered Professional Engineer.
 His experience includes consulting for the National Science foundation, Intel Corporation, Sperry Space Systems, and Honeywell Satellite Systems.
 Joe holds two U.S. Patents for his work on the Strategic Defense Initiative, a Bachelor's Degree in Electrical Engineering from the University of Pennsylvania, and an MBA from Arizona State University.
-Joe is a member of the National Association of Parliamentarians, is a Professional Registered Parliamentarian, and is the president of the Arizona State Association of Parliamentarians, serving educational, professional, and political organizations.
-He has lived in Maricopa County since 1986 with his beautiful wife of 29 years and two lovely daughters.
+Joe is a member of the National Association of Parliamentarians, is a Professional Registered Parliamentarian, and is a past president of the Arizona State Association of Parliamentarians, serving educational, professional, and political organizations.
+He has lived in Maricopa County since 1986 with his beautiful wife of 30 years and two lovely daughters.

 Classes Taught

-Spring 2024
+Spring 2025

 ELE121 Solid-State Devices And Circuits I 4 Credits